Are Cats Nocturnal?

 It's also important to remember that, as you well know, cats are very strong willed and individualistic companions.
 Both domestic and stray cats can alter their habits to be more or less nocturnal or diurnal, depending on their current lifestyle.
 This is good because it helps cats get in a rhythm with their human companions.

-Great, So How Do I Convince My Cat to Sleep During the Night?
+How Do I Convince My Cat to Sleep During the Night?

 If your furry friend decides your stomach is the best spot from which to launch an attack on their stuffed banana toy in the middle of the night, you can change those habits.

 One technique recommended by cat behavior expert Jackson Galaxy is to dedicate a playing feeding time approximately one and a half hours before bedtime.
 Galaxy recommends a vigorous play session immediately before their last meal of the day, which would be one hour and 30 minutes before bedtime.
 This will both tire them out and satisfy their need to hunt for food.